brendanlu/tred/README.txt

 For the underlying tensor-product framework and tensor t-SVDM, see [1].
 For the explicit rank truncation, and the TCAM algorithm, see [2].

+Use
+---
+[MORE USER-FRIENDLY EXAMPLES WILL BE UP SOON]

+tred is on PyPI, simply run
+        pip install --upgrade tred
+To use the package.

+tred is in active development.
+But, most of the existing implementations are covered by unit tests, and we aim to keep the API relatively stable.

+Users are highly encouraged to visit the GitHub site, and open issues.

 Literature
 ----------
 [1] Kilmer, M.E., Horesh, L., Avron, H. and Newman, E., 2021.
 Tensor-tensor